Quintor/headless-wordpress-workshop/wordpress/README.md

 Based on Wordpres 5 with following plugins installed:

-    * Advanced Custom Fields
+- Advanced Custom Fields
-    * CPT UI
+- CPT UI
-    * ACF TO REST
+- ACF TO REST
-    * wp-rest-api-v2-menus
+- wp-rest-api-v2-menus
+- headless wordpress theme

 ## Starting a new project